 Pat has served as an officer of the National Lacrosse Foundation in Baltimore and was deeply involved in the strategic planning process that transformed the organization into the national governing body for the sport (U.S. Lacrosse).
 Pat has served as vice president of Winners Lacrosse, a non-profit organization to develop inner-city lacrosse in Washington, DC.
 He also helped to establish the Tewaaraton Award Foundation in 2000 and produced the annual awards event during its first decade.

-He resides in Washington, DC and is the father of three children.
+He resides in Annapolis, MD and is the father of three children.